University of Aberdeen: Rankings and reputation

-As of 2014, Aberdeen was consistently ranked among the top 200 universities in the world and is ranked within the top 20 universities in the United Kingdom by The Guardian.
+Aberdeen was ranked 119th in the world in TIME magazine's 2026 ranking of the world's top universities.
+In 2025, Aberdeen was consistently ranked among the top 250 universities in the world and consistently ranked within the top 25 universities in the United Kingdom by The Guardian and The Times.
 In the 2019 Times Higher Education University Impact Rankings, Aberdeen was ranked 31st in the world for impact on society.
 Aberdeen was also named the 2019 Scottish University of the Year by The Times and Sunday Times Good University Guide.
 Over 75 per cent of the university's research was classified as 'world leading' or 'internationally excellent' in the 2014 Research Excellence Framework.

 Its highest internationally ranked subject is Divinity and Religious Studies, which is ranked at joint 25th in the world and 7th in the UK.
 It also has an excellent reputation for medical research and many of its subjects are ranked in top 10 in the UK, including Accounting & Finance (ranked 4th in the UK, Complete 2021), Civil Engineering (10th in the UK, Complete 2021), Computing Science (9th in the UK, Guardian 2021), Dentistry (9th in the UK, Complete 2020; 1st in the UK, Guardian 2021), Education (9th in the UK, Complete 2021), Electrical and Electronic Engineering (8th in the UK, Complete 2020), Law (6th in the UK, Complete 2021; 10th in the UK, Guardian 2021), Medicine (4th in the UK, Complete 2021; 2nd in the UK, Guardian 2021), Linguistics (5th in the UK, Complete 2021), Musics (10th in the UK, Guardian 2021), Physics (7th in the UK, Guardian 2021), Sociology (10th in the UK, Guardian 2021), and Sports Science (2nd in the UK, Complete 2021; 10th in the UK, Guardian 2021).
 Economics was ranked 11th in the UK by Times Subject Rankings and 12th in the UK by Complete University Guide 2019.
+The school was ranked 3rd in Scotland, Wales and Northern Ireland in student satisfaction in 2025.

 Affiliations and partnerships

 In 2022, the university formed an international university alliance with the University of Calgary in Alberta, Canada and Curtin University in Perth, Australia to address global challenges together.
 The alliance provides joint research centres, collaborative academic programs, industry linkage, and student and staff mobility exchanges.

-The university is a member of the University of the Arctic and participates in its mobility program, north2north, which enables students of member institutions to study in different parts of the North.
+The university is a member of the University of the Arctic.
+It participates in its mobility program, north2north, which enables students of member institutions to study at another partner university.